Introduction

 What should I do if I smell gas while using the stove?

-Noâimmediately turn off the stove, ventilate the area, and contact a professional to inspect for leaks.
+Immediately turn off the stove, ensure the area is well-ventilated, and reach out to a professional to check for any leaks.

 How can I improve my cooking skills on a gas stove?